 Since spring 2019, some of the willows planted at Triple Creek have become mature enough to bear catkins, commonly called, “pussywillows.”

 The Triple Creek site has undergone dramatic changes since 2016 when the first 26 beaver dam analogues (BDAs) were installed.
-The first structures were installed in 2016, in the field season before two years of intense flooding, creating optimal conditions for transforming the site.
+Intense flooding during the spring freshets of 2017 and 2018 created optimal conditions for transforming the site.
 As of 2021, 43 BDAs have been built and adapted to respond to changing site conditions.
 Our team’s objectives for the stream are being realized more rapidly than expected.
-During the exceptionally high flows, the creek was able to do a lot of work.

-The restoration team conducts regular topographic surveys of the site measure changes in channel length, shape, and depth.
+Topographic surveys of the site measure changes in Myers Creek’s channel length and depth.
 Between 2015 and 2018, we measured an increase in the channel length of 23%, which is 486 additional feet of stream.
 A longer channel helps by reducing the slope of the stream, allowing water to meander rather than rush through the channel.
 The longer the water stays in the project area, the healthier the wetland can become.
 Measurements of channel depth show that the stream bottom has risen over four feet in places.
-That means the stream is four feet closer to its floodplain in those locations, and on its way to flowing out of its banks once again.
+That means the stream is four feet closer to its floodplain, and on its way to overflowing its banks once again.

 “The thing that impressed me the most about the project is the amount of change that [occurred] in a short period of time… Working there’s been a pretty amazing transformation really fast, so it’s really encouraging to see that happen.”